justicointeractive/ji-constructs/packages/image-resize-behavior/README.md

 # AWS Image Resizer Construct Library

-This construct library is ported from [https://github.com/nlopezm/aws-cdk-image-resize](https://github.com/nlopezm/aws-cdk-image-resize)

-This construct library is inspired by [this blog](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/) from the AWS official website and [this one](https://web.dev/serve-responsive-images/) from [web.dev](https://web.dev/), and provides a way to easily setup the required arquitecture to start serving performant images.
+This construct library is adapted from [https://github.com/nlopezm/aws-cdk-image-resize](https://github.com/nlopezm/aws-cdk-image-resize) which was inspired by [this blog](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/) from the AWS official website and [this one](https://web.dev/serve-responsive-images/) from [web.dev](https://web.dev/), and provides a way to easily setup the required arquitecture to start serving performant images.

-The goal of this library is to take image serving performance to the next level by formatting and resizing resources.
+## Optimization

-If the client is requesting an image and if the client supports _webp_, this construct will take care of returning a _webp_ image (which is usually 80% lighter than the convencional jpg/png images).
+If the client is requesting an image and if the client supports _avif_ or _webp_, this construct will take care of returning an optimized image (which is usually 80% lighter than the conventional jpg/png images).

-**What about resizing?**
+## Resizing

 You might want to serve multiple image versions.
 Why would your mobile users pay the cost of loading the same big files desktop users need?
 Just pass `width` and/or `height` (in px) as query params and you will get original image cropped to the requested sizes.